THE CONFERENCE PROGRAM IS CURRENTLY BEING FINALISED

-Unconventional Convention’ director for the past 25 years is a practising doctor who takes pride in offering a comprehensive, stimulating and relevant academic program.
-We aim to ensure that the combination of lectures, workshops, and training activities make up more than 50% of daily activities during the main conference tour.
+Unconventional Conventions’ director for the past 20 years is a practicing doctor who takes great pride in offering a comprehensive, stimulating and appropriate academic program.
+Unconventional Conventions aims to ensure that the combination of lectures, workshops, hospital visits, training activities and clinic in the community make up more than 50% of daily activities during the main conference tour.

 Many of our travel destinations provide an opportunity for local professional contribution and cultural exchange through workshops and structured visits to local clinics.

 Our conference programs are prepared over a 12 month period and full details are available 3 months prior to the conference.
 Unconventional Conventions is an accredited education provider for RACGP.
 Application for ACRRM points is made for each conference.
 Dental programs are certifiable with the Dental Board of Australia.
 Specialists may apply for CPD points at their own discretion.